alibekk93/HOMM3_army_dashboard/README.md

 In the end, the dashboard is but a mirror.
 You gaze into it, searching for power, for victory, for meaning.
 It gazes back, silent and implacable, and you realize:
 The true enemy was the README all along.

+## 2Do
+- create fixed header
+- move total power and max speed to header
+- add images
+- move i to header
+- force count to be added first